vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 #### Lender

-Notional Finance allows lenders to exchange their assets in the form of cTokens for +fCash, which represents a claim on their capital along with the interest at maturity.
-Lenders have the flexibility to choose from various active tenors, each with different maturity dates and associated interest rates.
+Lender deposits are immediately deposited into Compound and the cToken receipt is held by Notional.
+The lender receives +fCash, which represents a claim on their capital plus the interest at maturity.
+Lenders have the flexibility to choose from various active tenors, each with different maturity dates and interest rates.
 At maturity, the fixed interest rate on the lender's fCash will cease, and it will earn only the lower variable rate from their underlying Compound cToken position.

 It is possible also to redeem the underlying cToken before maturity, and doing so will expose the lender to risk of loss, as Teddy from Notional explains: